tgvaughan/pitchfork/README.md

 Pitchfork is distributed under the terms of version 3 of the GNU General Public License.
-A copy of the license can be found in this directory in the fie COPYING.
+A copy of the license can be found in this directory in the file COPYING.